Jamshid Iskanderov

-Jamshid Iskanderov (Uzbek Cyrillic: Жамшид Искандеров; born 16 October 1993) is an Uzbekistani footballer who plays for Navbahor Namangan and Uzbekistan national football team.
+Jamshid Mahmudovich Iskanderov (Uzbek Cyrillic: Жамшид Искандеров; born 16 October 1993) is an Uzbek professional footballer who plays for Neftchi Fergana and Uzbekistan national football team.
 He played at the 2013 FIFA U-20 World Cup, 2015 AFC Asian Cup qualification.

 Club career

 Pakhtakor

 Iskanderov made his debut in Uzbek League on 28 May 2011 as FK Samarqand-Dinamo player in an away match against Qizilqum Zarafshon, coming in as a substitute in the 57th minute.
 Since 2011 he has played for Pakhtakor.
 In 2014, he was named twice, in May and October, as Player of the Month in Uzbek League.

 On 6 March 2015 he won the "2014 Player of the Year in Uzbek League" award.

 International career

 He made his debut for Uzbekistan on 6 September 2013 in the 2014 FIFA World Cup qualification match against Jordan.
-In 2015 AFC Asian Cup in Australia he played in 3 matches.
+In 2015 AFC Asian Cup in Australia, he appeared in three matches.